dhutexas/Time-Series-Generation/README.md

 To handle more arguments, you can refer to [here](https://github.com/hee9joon/Time-Series-Generation/blob/main/main.py#L262).

 #### 3) Test
 You can save plot and csv files then derive metrics on the test set.
+Please install tensorflow 1.xx to obtain corresponding metrics.

 ```
 python main.py --mode 'test'